 Teaching Assistantships are available in limited numbers.
 Assistantships are not available for off-campus programs.
 To be eligible for a TA position, you must have full admit status to the Graduate School (not provisional status) or, if a current student, be making satisfactory progress toward the degree.
 Teaching Assistants receive a stipend and a partial tuition waiver from the Graduate School.

 The following grants are governed by specific rules.
 All funds received through these sources must be spent according to Washington State regulations and requirements.
 Documentation must be approved in advance.
 Please see your academic department manager for guidance about the required paperwork.

 Fund for the Enhancement of Graduate Research

-Applied for during start of Spring Quarter.
 Designed to assist students in accomplishing their thesis work.
 Awards may be made for equipment, computer software, consumable items, travel, etc. Requests should be confined to activities or equipment that are central to the student's thesis work and which are not available to the applicant through the Department.
 Any permanent equipment acquired using award funds remains University property.
 Preferred application in Spring Quarter, but will accept applications at anytime.

 Huxley College Dean’s Fund for Sustainability

 Apply for at any time.
 Up to $500 per academic year for individuals, or $1,000 for a group.
 Used to offset a wide variety of costs including registration fees and travel expenses to attend conferences, professional meetings or competitions.
 Download PDF application.

 Awarded in Fall and Spring Quarters for Environmental Sciences and Geography students only.
 Used to cover expenses for such items as expendable supplies (chemicals, glassware, computer disks, etc.), travel to field sites and/or, when funds are available and after applying for Ross Travel funds through the Graduate School, attendance to present research results at a professional meeting.
 Download PDF application.

 View a summary of Fall 2015 grants here.